duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_frontend_walkthroughs.md

 In the second `{{#rd}}` you'll notice the use of another Handlebars helper function, `{{#concat}}`.
 This function takes an array as its first parameter and iterates over each element in the array.
 For each iteration, `{{#concat}}` sets the context of the block equal to the current array element and then concatenates the content of its block, joining each by the separator string (`sep=`) with the final element separated by the `conj=` string.
 In this case, if `Platforms` is a list of operating systems: `["windows", "linux", "mac"]`, then `concat` would return: **"widows, linux and mac"**.

 ## Example #2 - Movie (Advanced Instant Answer)
 The movie instant answer is a more advanced than **NPM** and **Alternative.To**, but most of the logic is used to obtain the most relevant movie from list given to us in `api_result`.
-Other than that, its relatively easy to understand, so lets start by looking at the Movie instant answer's javascript:
+Other than that, it's relatively easy to understand, so let's start by looking at the Movie instant answer's javascript:

 ###### movie.js
 ```javascript